 1 – Stranger Things – Season 3 – July 4th, 2019

 You have our official permission to fire up your toasters, cook those Eggos and break into your happy dance – another season is on its way.
 Get ready to revisit the universally relatable world of Hawkins, Indiana, and the utterly unrelatable Upside Down.

 Break out the flickering lights, hunker down with your friends and binge the ever-loving crap out of this one – we’re sure it will be worth it.
 Details are very scarce so far on this one, but with a definite release date and no reports of any core cast members disappearing, we’re fairly certain that the legions of Stranger Things fans won’t be disappointed.

 If you’ve never watched the first two seasons, now is the perfect time to catch up.
-The story centers on a tight group of boyhood friends and their chance encounter with Eleven, an adorably fey girl taken and used as a lab rat by a scientific organization you really want to see busted wide open.
+The story centers on a tight group of boyhood friends and their chance encounter with Eleven (played by Millie Bobby Brown), an adorably fey girl taken and used as a lab rat by a scientific organization you really want to see busted wide open.

 The tale unfolds from there, revealing a grimy alternate reality just beneath (next to? within?) our own.
 Everybody can find somebody in this show to whom they can relate, whether it’s the boys, Eleven or even Winona Ryder’s harried and overworked mother character.

 We know plenty of people who kept skipping over this one because they’re not into sci-fi.
 Well, we’ve got news for you – that’s no reason to stay away.
 Yes, the plot is basically science fiction.
 However, the setting, the characters and, most of all, the acting make this one of the most broad-audience shows we’ve ever come across.